 Even though a remote sales manager can't be in the same room as his or her associates, there are all kinds of ways to establish a healthy culture for the team.

-Here are 7 tips for leading a happy and successful remote sales team – that includes accountability, support, and a high-level of productivity.
+Here are 7 tips for leading a happy and successful remote sales team, whether you're managing a small group or an entire virtual call center, that includes accountability, support, and a high-level of productivity.

 1. Remain accessible

 Given that you could be half way across the country (or world) from your sales team, it's actually quite easy to remain accessible.

 In fact, the availability of quality communication tools is one of the reasons remote work has become so common in general.